 But to do that, in order to realize that profit, the asset that’s being traded…needs to move, in the expected direction, up or down.
 And it must move in the right direction to profit.
 If it moves in the wrong direction, you lose money.

 Those are directional trades.
-And that’s investing 101, pretty simple, right?
+And that’s investing 101.

 Now, in a directional trade, what is the probability of success?
 And we will define success simply as making a profit?
 Literally, what are the odds of making a profit when you buy or short a stock?
 50/50.
-Whatever technical or fundamental rational you used to enter the trade, mathematically, in any directional trade, you have a 50% probability of realizing a profit, just to keep it simple.
+Whatever technical or fundamental rational you used to enter the trade, mathematically, in any directional trade, you have a 50% probability of realizing a profit.

 In every directional trade you ever entered, if the trade goes up or down even a penny, you’re already either somewhat profitable or starting to realize a loss.